A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

-\begin{itemize} \item \textbf{Large Slack Bins:} In this case, our idea is loosely inspired by rounding approximation algorithms, for e.g. for Knapsack (see e.g.~\cite[Section 11.8]{0015106}).
-Observe that if some bin has large slack, we can split it in two parts.
-Then, we only need to keep track of the rounded weight of these parts in order to determine whether they jointly fit into the bin.
-Because we assumed the \emph{upper bound} $|w_\theta(2^{[n]})| \lessapprox 2^{\delta n}$ we can afford to keep track of all combinations of rounded weights as long as $\delta < 1/m$.
+\begin{itemize} \item \textbf{Large Slack Bins:} Our approach for such bins is loosely inspired by rounding approximation algorithms, e.g. the FPTAS for Knapsack (see e.g.~\cite[Section 11.8]{0015106}).
+Observe that if some bin has large slack, we can split it into two parts, and we only need to keep track of the rounded weight of these parts in order to verify whether they indeed jointly fit into the bin.
+Because we assumed the \emph{upper bound} $|w_\prun(2^{\setrng{n}})| \le 2^{\delta n} \cdot \poly(n)$ we can afford to keep track of all combinations of rounded weights as long as $\delta < 1/m$.